My name is Matt and I created this website to give all the information you need on Iberian America.

 It has, as you can see, a very strong Mexico focus and an OK amount of time in Argentina and Colombia.

 In the future, I plan on spending about another year and a half to two years.
-I will be done with Mexico by either December 2021 or June 2022.
+I will be done with Mexico by either June 2022 or December 2022.

 After that, the countries that interest me the most to spend more time in when I'm done with Mexico are the following: Colombia, the Dominican Republic, Peru, Argentina, Brazil, Chile, Venezuela and Panama.